ohager/nostrum/README.md

 - `apps/web`: Web App to claim Nostr Account Names
 - `apps/service`: Backend Chain Listener to enable chained transactions, i.e. transfers alias to claiming user
+- `apps/search-demo`: A vanilla (using Vite) Demo Web App to show how to use the `nostrum-name-search` web component
 - `packages/nostrum-name-search` - Reusable Web Component for User Search (framework agnostic)